2023 O Gran Camiño

-The 2023 O Gran Camiño (English: The Great Way) is a road cycling stage race that takes place from 23 to 26 February 2023 in the autonomous community of Galicia in northwestern Spain.
+The 2023 O Gran Camiño (English: The Great Way) was a road cycling stage race that took place from 23 to 26 February 2023 in the autonomous community of Galicia in northwestern Spain.
 The race was rated as a category 2.1 event on the 2023 UCI Europe Tour calendar and was the second edition of the O Gran Camiño.